mohans24/Simon-Says-Game/README.md

 ## Development

-This game is developed by **Mohd Adil** using HTML, CSS, and JavaScript.
+This game is developed by **Mohan Sai** using HTML, CSS, and JavaScript.

 ## Contributing